hofb913/terminal-env/README.md

 ## Configuration Files

-Configuration files (`dotfiles`) are contained within a dedicated directory: ghostty, git, nvim, starship, tmux, and zsh.
+Configuration `dotfiles` are contained within a dedicated directory: ghostty, git, nvim, starship, tmux, and zsh.

 Each subdirectory/package is structured for use with [GNU Stow](https://www.gnu.orgsoftware/stow) and mirrors the target filesystem layout.